 - Ontario Secondary School Diploma (OSSD) or equivalent with:

 - Grade 12 English: ENG4(C) or ENG4(U)

-- Although not required for admission, basic computer knowledge, a moderate degree of physical fitness and completion of a secondary school law subject is recommended.
+- Although not required for admission, basic computer knowledge, a moderate degree of physical fitness, and completion of a secondary school law course is recommended.

-- Students are required to be highly literate and have good analytical skills to be successful in the Police Foundations program.
+- Students are required to be highly literate and have good analytical skills to be successful in this program.

 The Importance of Learning Skills: